cscutcher/snapper_systemd_boot/README.md

 However this doesn't allow us to boot using those backed up kernel and initramfs image as they are inaccessible at boot.
-Equally, I didn't want to copy every single image to the boot partitias that'd eat a lot of space on fat partition UEFI uses.
+Equally, I didn't want to copy every single image to the boot partition that'd eat a lot of space on fat partition UEFI uses.

 I wanted to have the option to copy the kernal and initramfs image for some